When your mind’s made up (from Once)

 Does music ever move you to great depths of emotion?
 What songs/pieces in particular?

-13 Responses to “When your mind’s made up (from Once)”
+14 thoughts on “When your mind’s made up (from Once)

 Yes, music taps into my emotions – especially National Anthems.
 I know that sounds silly but that’s what happens for me.
 Any nation’s anthem, especially as played at the Olympics.
 And most especially my own “O Canada” when we are at an event where we all rise to sing it.
 I can hardly sing, I get so choked up.
 I am mostly listening to everyone around me singing.